NiallMurphyWIT/HTB_Machine_Walkthroughs/Cicada/Cicada.md

 ![UserEnum](Images/UserEnum.png)

-Clean up the output so that only the text file only contains the usernames.
+Clean up the output so that the text file only contains the usernames.
 Then use netexec to check to see if the default password is still in use by any of the accounts.

 ```